EmmasBox/blackwall-protocol-docs/usage/tabs.md

 ## Closing tabs

-You can close the currently active tab by pressing **r** on the keyboard, you can clear all of the active tabs by pressing **c** on the keyboard, please don't do this if you have any unsaved work in your tabs.
+You can close the currently active tab by pressing **ctrl+w** on the keyboard, you can clear all of the active tabs by pressing **ctrl+shift+w** on the keyboard, please don't do this if you have any unsaved work in your tabs.

 ## Navigating tabs